oroinc/documentation/user_guide/system_config.rst

 Language Settings
 -----------------

+By default the system is English.
+In order to change the language go to the
-In *"System → Configuration → General setup → Language settings"* you can define a number of language-related options to be applied to the OroCRM instance, as follows:
+*"System → Configuration → General setup → Language settings"*.
+The following settings are available:

 .. image:: ./img/configuration/language_settings.png